-General Grading Procedures/Regulations Related to English Learners - ELs a.
-Guidelines for Classroom Teachers of ELs
+General Grading Procedures/Regulations Related to English Learners - ELs

 Each school will follow specific procedures for identifying ELs.
 These procedures are outlined in the Bullock County School District English Learner Plan.
 All faculty and administrators should be familiar with this document which is in accordance with the requirements established by the Alabama State Department of Education regarding programs and services for English language learners.